 Stating in a Facebook comments section that – “Oh, I have followed you, but…” I think is a more subtle form of cancel culture; I follow many voices in the LGBT community that I disagree with, but I want to understand them – so I at least listen.

 Although I am no fan of Cardinal Kevin Farrell, certain Catholics immediately threw their heads back and howled (me as well) when he claimed to have no prior knowledge of former house-mate Cardinal Theodore McCarrick’s proclivities; Pell (in 1993) said he knew nothing of former house-mate Gerald Ridsdale’s serial predations – Ridsdale was convicted of child sexual abuse and indecent assault charges against 65 children aged as young as four years old.
 Later, Pell admitted that he “did hear rumours about the time Ridsdale returned from treatment in the USA in 1990.”
 Farrell shared a residence with McCarrick for 6 years, but was a subordinate to the former Cardinal for most of his episcopal career; Pell shared a clergy house (for 1 year) with Ridsdale in the 1970s, but Pell also served as a priest, educator, and adviser to former Ballarat Bishop Ronald Mulkearns during the period of time when abuse allegations against clergy members in the city of Ballarat (where Pell was born and subsequently ordained a priest) were first beginning to surface.
-Pell has since regarded Mulkearns’ handling of the Ridsdale case as “catastrophe for the church.”
+Pell has since regarded Mulkearns’ handling of the Ridsdale case as a “catastrophe for the church.”
 He also stated: “I must say in those days, if a priest denied such activity, I was very strongly inclined to accept the denial.”
 During his testimony before a Royal Commission which investigated sex abuse in the Australian Catholic Church, when asked about the Ridsdale case, Pell responded: “It’s a sad story and it wasn’t of much interest to me.”
 Does he bear any responsibility?

 Why the double-standard?